With its tall white spire towering over the Yarra River, Arts Centre Melbourne is a distinctive landmark.

 Located at 100 St Kilda Road on the south bank of the Yarra, Arts Centre Melbourne with its tall golden spire is a distinctive landmark.
 MTC has been a major tenant at Arts Centre Melbourne since it opened with our production of Medea in 1984.

 Two or three large scale productions will appear each season in the 880-seat Playhouse, while the Fairfax Studio will remain the home for smaller-scale works.

 The Fairfax studio is an intimate 376-seat drama space.
 Since 1994, MTC has produced smaller scale productions there as part of our mainstage season.

-Download a seating plan of the Fairfax Studio from Arts Centre Melbourne's website.
+Download a seating plan of the Fairfax Studio.

 Specifically designed for drama, the Playhouse has been a major venue for MTC since it opened in 1983.
 The theatre seats 880 people and is particularly suited to large scale dramatic works.
 The auditorium is split into two tiers, a raked stalls and a balcony.

 Wheelchair and mobility access